Gabriel Hebert

+Furthermore, his interactions with the high church Lutheran movement in Sweden led to becoming a translator of several works from Swedish to English.
+This included Gustaf Aulén's groundbreaking book on the atonement, Christus Victor, when it was published in English in 1931.
+Aulén would later say in his autobiography that it was Hebert that came up with that name for the work and that he preferred the Englishman's name for it than his own, Den Kristna Försoningstanken (SV. = EN.
+The Christian Concept of Reconciliation).
+Hebert would also translate Part I of Anders Nygren's important work Eros och Agape into English in 1932.

-Hebert was in some respects a disciple of Gregory Dix.
+Hebert was, in some respects, a disciple of Gregory Dix.

 Early life

 Hebert was born on 28 May 1886 in Silloth, Cumberland, the son of the priest Septimus Hebert and his wife Caroline Charlotte Haslam.
 He was educated at Harrow School.
 He graduated from New College, Oxford, with first-class honours in literae humaniores in 1908 and with first-class honours in theology in 1909.
 Following his ordination to the diaconate in 1911, Hebert was priested in 1912.